mcmonkeyprojects/Sentinel/README.md

 Created by mcmonkey4eva on behalf of the Citizens and Denizen teams.

+**IMPORTANT:** NPC's won't do melee damage?
+In your config.yml file, toggle the setting that says "workaround damage" to true, and restart your server!

 ### Usage

 - First, get acquainted with Citizens in general for best luck using Sentinel.